audibleblink/gorsh/docs/TROUBLESHOOTING.md

+## Troubleshooting

-# Developers Notes: understanding issues related to building (USER CAN IGNORE THIS)
+Understanding issues related to building (USER CAN IGNORE THIS)

 ## Build problems